icwells/compOncDB/README.md

 will search for any match where Age == 20, records where taxa_id == 2 and Masspresent == 0, and records where taxa_id == 3, Age == 10, and Masspresent == 1.

-The "--cancerRate" flag will return the cancer rates by species for records matching given search criteria.
-The "--min" flag specifies the minimum number of species required to report cancer rates.

 Taxonomy information can be extracted for target species in a given input file by specifying the "--taxonomies" flag.
 This will search for matches in the "-n" column of an input file (the first column by default).
 The species names can be either common or scientific names.

+#### Cancer Rates
+	compOncDB cancerrates {-u username} {--flags...} {-o outfile}

+	-u, --user="root"	MySQL username (default is root).
+	-e, --eval="nil"	 Searches tables for matches (table is automatically determined) ('column operator value'; valid operators: != = <= >= > < ^; wrap statement in quotation marks and seperate multiple statements with commas; '^' will return match if the column contains the value).
+	--approved		Calculate neoplasia prevalence using only records from approved zoos.
+	--infant		Include infant records in results (excluded by default).
+	--lifehistory	Append life history values to cancer rate data.
+	--location=""		Include tumor location summary for each species for given location.
+	-m, --min=50		Minimum number of entries required for calculations (default = 50).
+	--necropsy		Extract only necropsy records (extracts all matches by default).

+	-i infile		Path to input file (see below for formatting).
+	-o outfile		Name of output file (writes to stdout if not given).

+Returns the cancer rates by species for records matching given search criteria.
+The "--min" flag specifies the minimum number of species required to report cancer rates.